Skip to Content

 Keep in mind, the process for transferring out of one institution and into another varies at each college.
 Make sure you are working with both an academic advisor at your current institution and an admissions counselor at the PA TRAC college where you plan to transfer.

-When everyone is involved in the process, you are less likely to lose credits and more likely to stay on track to a college degree!
+When everyone participates in the process, you are less likely to lose credits and more likely to stay on track to a college degree!

 Click here for a printer friendly version of this guide.

-• Investigate possible transfer institutions.
 Use PA TRAC to Search for Institutions and review College Profiles.
-Look for desired features such as cost, location, size, student services, availability of distance learning, etc. Ask yourself these questions:
+Look for desired features such as cost, location, size, student services, andavailability of distance learning.
+Ask yourself these questions:

 • What is important to me in a college?